developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 16/README.md

 # 63. Bean Validation for Name,Year with @NotBlank and @Positive Annotation Validators.

-- For Spring bean validation we need following POM.
+- For Spring bean validation we need following POM. **spring-boot-starter-validation**.

 ```
 <dependency>